Asian Aerospace: Relocation

-From 2008, the show moved from Singapore as Reed Exhibitions could not agree with the Government of Singapore over development plans for a new 24-hectare permanent exhibition site in Changi.
-While Reeds was still in negotiations to source for a new location, the Singapore government announced its intentions to organise the Singapore Airshow from 2008 in the absence of Asian Aerospace.
-It was revealed on 13 February 2006 that Reed has chosen AsiaWorld–Expo at Hong Kong International Airport island, Lantau Island, Hong Kong as the new site, with the first relocated show to be held in 2007 to avoid clashing with the Singapore Airshow the following year.
+On 13 February 2006, Reed Exhibitions announced that it would hold its final Asian Aerospace airshow in Singapore, after which the exhibition would be relocated to AsiaWorld–Expo at Hong Kong International Airport island, Lantau Island, Hong Kong as the new site, with the first relocated show to be held in 2007.
+The show moved out of Singapore as Reed Exhibitions could not agree with the Government of Singapore over development plans for a new 24-hectare permanent exhibition site in Changi.
+The Straits Times reported that the Singapore government intended to expand Changi Airport's air cargo park onto the land used by the Changi International Exhibition and Convention Centre since 1998.
+The Singapore government would build a new exhibition centre at a new 30,000-sq-m site on reclaimed land at Changi East on the fringe of Changi Airport and required Reed Exhibitions to commit to keep the airshow in Singapore which Reed Exhibitions would not commit.
+As a result, the Singapore government announced Singapore would hold a new airshow, Singapore Airshow, on its own at the new site.
+The Straits Times also reported that Reed Exhibitions attempted to persuade Singapore not to host the airshow independently.

 On 3 September 2007, the 4-day Asian Aerospace International Expo and Congress began in Hong Kong with 500 companies from 20 countries participating.
 The Airbus A380 was allowed to do a special flypast twice over the Victoria Harbour as part of the show.
 The Aircraft Interiors EXPO ASIA was held concurrently with the airshow, but the scaled-down show was without its military-related businesses due to political sensitivities in relation to China.
 Immediately prior to the event's commencement, Reeds announced over 500 exhibitors from over 20 countries and around 10,000 pre-registered trade visitors.